EgorHivrich/EgorHivrich/README.md

-- 👋 Hi, My name is Egor.
-I'm from Russia
-- 👀 I’m interested in programming (C# and python) and arduino.
-- 🌱 I’m currently learning python.
+Hi my name is Egor Kvivrich.
+I have been learning programing :)